-The Cremation segment provides six distinct, complementary, groups of products and services:
+The Cremation segment provides distinct, yet complementary, groups of products and services:

-- · Cremation Equipment
+- · Cremation Systems

+- · Waste Management/Incineration Systems

+- · Environmental and Energy Systems

 - · Service and Supplies

-- · Environmental Systems

 - · Crematory Management/Operations

 - · Cremation Columbarium and Niche Units

-- · Cremation Urns and Memorial Products
+- · Cremation Urns and Memorialization Products

-Servicing both the human and pet markets, the segment's primary market areas are North America and Europe.
+Servicing the human, pet and specialized incineration markets, the segment's primary market areas are North America and Europe.
 The segment also sells into Latin America and the Caribbean, Australia and Asia.

-Cremation equipment includes both traditional flame-based and water-based bio-cremation systems for cremation of humans and pets, as well as equipment for processing the cremated remains and other related equipment such as handling equipment (ventilated work stations, tables, cooler racks, vacuums).
+Cremation systems includes both traditional flame-based and water-based bio-cremation systems for cremation of humans and pets, as well as equipment for processing the cremated remains and other related equipment (ventilated work stations, tables, cooler racks, vacuums).
 The principal markets for these products are funeral homes, cemeteries, crematories, pet crematories, animal disposers and veterinarians.
 These products are marketed mostly direct by segment personnel.